Understanding Dementia Neurological Assessments: How Doctors Diagnose Cognitive Impairment

 - Montreal Cognitive Assessment (MoCA): Usually administered in under 10 minutes, the MoCA is a written test of various functions of abstract thought and visuospatial function.

 - Ascertain Dementia 8-Item Questionnaire (AD-8): This brief questionnaire asks about recent changes in mental acuity and can be completed by either the patient or an informant who knows them well.
-Having a third party complete the form may improve its accuracy.
+Having a neutral party complete the form may improve its accuracy.

 - Mini-Mental State Exam (MMSE): The MMSE involves a series of tasks testing mental function.
 The speed with which a patient completes it can help determine whether they’re cognitively impaired.